MaySoMusician/feather-memoir/.openhands/microagents/repo.md

 ## CI & Workflows
 No GitHub workflows detected in `.github/workflows`.
 CI-related tasks (lint, format, typecheck, tests) are defined as npm scripts in `package.json`.

+## Branch rules
+- The "master/main" branch is named `default`.
+Your work mostly will start from this branch unless otherwise stated, so be sure to pull all the remote changes before starting to work!
+Notice that this naming convention doesn't follow the today's widely-accepted git/github workflow standard.
+- The branch of your (i.e. OpenHands's) sessions should be named `openhands/<describe your work>`.